subspace/subnomicon/docs/rewards_fees.md

 ---
 title: Rewards & Fees
 sidebar_position: 8
-description: Rewards and Fees paid and received by Subspace Network participants
+description: Rewards and Fees paid and received by Autonomys Network participants
 keywords:
     - Rewards
     - Fees
     - Tokenomics
 last_update:
-  date: 03/21/2024
+  date: 04/30/2024
-  author: Dariia Porechna
+  author: Saeid Yazdinejad
 ---

-All the participants of the Subspace Network are compensated for the work they do to keep the network live and secure.
+All the participants of the Autonomys Network are compensated for the work they do to keep the network live and secure.
 In this context, we define the following terms:
-- **Fees**: The payments for transactions on the Subspace Network.
+- **Fees**: The payments for transactions on the Autonomys Network.
-- **Rewards**: The compensation for the work performed by the participants of the Subspace Network via the issuance of the newly minted SSC by the protocol.
+- **Rewards**: The compensation for the work performed by the participants of the Autonomys Network via the issuance of the newly minted SSC by the protocol.

 Different participants receive their compensation through a combination of the above based on their role.